 This can take the form of RP log files, screen captures (image files), or both.
 These files must be placed inside a folder named “client-data” (without the quotes).

 - Files should be named consistently using the test name as the file name prefix.
 For example the log file for oidcc-client-test-invalid-iss should be named oidcc-client-test-invalid-iss.log or oidcc-client-test-invalid-iss-logs.txt or similar.

 - If more than one file needs to be included for a test then they should be named oidcc-client-test-invalid-iss-1.log, oidcc-client-test-invalid-iss-2.log or similar.

 - When a test plan contains the same test multiple times, e.g for an hybrid profile, then the filenames must also contain the response type.
 For example for an hybrid test plan, client log files for oidcc-client-test-invalid-iss should be named as follows:

 A typical submission package will have the following folder structure:

-The certification package should consist of a single .zip file containing all the files and using the paths above.
-The certification package can be created by using the ‘Certification Package’ button on the plan results page.
+The certification package must consist of a single .zip file containing all the files and using the paths above.
+The certification package must be created by using the ‘Certification Package’ button on the plan results page.

 To prepare the certification package using the ‘Certification Package’ button:

-- Select OpenID-Certification-of-Conformance.pdf, OpenID-Certification-Terms-and-Conditions.pdf and ‘Client Data’ files which will be uploaded and added to the package
+- Select OpenID-Certification-of-Conformance.pdf and ‘Client Data’ files which will be uploaded and added to the package

 - Click ‘Prepare Certification Package’ button